idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 **Setup:**

 1. Get the `MainModule` from the thread above.
-2. Place it at `ReplicatedStorage/Assets/Modules/Shared/Util/MainModule` (the path the `Packets` module requires it from).
+2. Place it at `ReplicatedStorage/Assets/Modules/Shared/Util/MainModule` (the path the `Packets` module requires it from). or anywhere but make sure to link it to the Packets module.
 3. The `Packets` module wraps it with the `ServerRemote` / `ReplicateRemote` layer — no changes to the `MainModule` needed.
 - Or...
 Get it from the RBXL file and follow the instructions given there!
 ```lua